ISalud

 iSalud Health Services, S.L. is a Spanish company that specializes in the mediation and comparison of health insurance products.
 It was founded by Jose López and Albert Castells, and operates as a tied insurance agency.
 The company's headquarters are located in Barcelona, Spain.
+As of 2024, it had approximately 210 employees.

 History

 iSalud was founded in 2010 as a digital platform designed to facilitate the online purchase of private health insurance.
 In January 2018, the insurance group CNP Partners, a subsidiary of the French company CNP Assurances, acquired a majority stake in iSalud for approximately €30 million.

 In December 2023, the founders reacquired iSalud Health Services, S.L. from CNP Assurances, regaining ownership and control of the company.

+Corporate division

+In addition to its services for individuals, iSalud operates a business division called 'iSalud Corporate', which focuses on managing group health insurance policies and employee benefit programs.